frontendbabel/frontendbabel.github.com/src/documents/articles/developing-cross-browser-extensions.html.md

 ### Summing up

 This is joy and pleasure to develop with a single repository.
-As I mentioned, I find Chrome as the most comfortable developing environment, so I provide all the changes for it first and test with it.
+As I mentioned, I found Chrome to be the most comfortable development environment, so I provide all the changes for it first and test with it.

 ```
 $ gulp watch
 ```

-The next goes Firefox
+Firefox goes next

 ```
 $ gulp firefox-run
 ```

-And then manual tampering with Safari.
+And then the manual tampering with Safari.

-Once I need to release a new version, I update the manifests and so run
+Once I need to release a new version, I update the manifests and run

 ```
 $ gulp dist